 No Man's Sky is a wonderful game that HelloGames have provided many massive (free) updates for.
 As a result, the information on the internet is mostly outdated & unhelpful, even on the wiki, (which I have heavily contributed to).
 This leads to a great deal of confusion in the player base & lots of the game's mechanics being overlooked.

-No Man's Sky Resources is a constantly updated website that is a guide to all the ins & outs of playing No Man's Sky, which aren't always well explained well within game.
+No Man's Sky Resources is a constantly updated website which is a guide to all the ins & outs of playing No Man's Sky, which aren't always well explained well within game.

 Work through the sections on the main page.
 They are listed in the order that you are likely to encounter them in-game.